-Want to have some tools in your arsenal to help you steer small children away from major meltdowns in confined public places?
-We’re talking flights, slow-moving store checkout lines, waiting rooms at doctors’ offices — places that simply don’t provide easy escape routes.
+Keep these tools in your arsenal to help you steer small children away from major meltdowns in public places — from flights to slow-moving store checkout lines, waiting rooms at doctors’ offices and anywhere there isn't an easy escape route.

 1. Get thee to the dollar store.